singular-gpispace/GromovWitten/docs/src/Gromov.md

-# Examples Gromov-Witten invariants with vertex contribution
+# Examples Gromov-Witten invariants
+## Graph with vertex contribution
 ![alt text](img/graph_with_vertex1.png)

 To provide an example on how to use our package, we define a graph G from a list of edges: